 Wind Chime on Chinese New Year Flower Markets – The faster it turns, the better luck it brings you

 There are also many stalls selling goodies related with Chinese New Year and zodiac of the year.
 Lots of high school and university students design some unique souvenirs and try to sell on the flower market.
-For 2024, you shall be able to spot lots of dragon elements throughout the market.
+For 2025, you shall be able to spot lots of snake elements throughout the market.

 The last CNY Flower Market that allowed souvenir stalls was 2019 before the Covid-19 pandemic.
 The market was full of pig-related merchandises.